-Bunions can cause pain during simple activities like walking or wearing shoes, but board-certified podiatrist and foot and ankle surgeon Erik J. Thelander, DPM, FACFAS, can help.
-Dr. Thelander and the expert podiatry team at Centennial Foot and Ankle Specialists in Aurora, Colorado, offer on-site X-rays and same-day, outpatient bunion surgery.
-If a painful bunion is interfering with your daily activities, call or book an appointment online.
+Bunions can cause pain during simple activities like walking or wearing shoes, but a board-certified podiatrist can help.
+Foot and Ankle Center for the Rockies Specialists in Aurora, Colorado, offer on-site X-rays and same-day, outpatient bunion surgery.
+If a painful bunion is interfering with your daily activities, call the office to schedule an appointment.

 A bunion is a swollen, bony bump that forms on the inside of your foot at the base of the big toe joint.
 Bunions develop slowly and can become more painful over time.
 A smaller bunion that develops on the joint of your little toe is called a bunionette.